nbardy/lambda-funk/resources/templates/md/posts/2016-02-16-Random-Polygons.md

 </div>
 <canvas width="400" height="200" id="canvas-5"></canvas>

 Now to make a random polygon.
 Take that regular one and add some random noise.
 We'll modify the original function to add some randomness to the radius and theta.
-But only enough so the points don't overlap avoid [complex](https://en.wikipedia.org/wiki/Complex_polygon) polygons.
+But only enough so the points don't overlap avoiding [complex](https://en.wikipedia.org/wiki/Complex_polygon) polygons.

 <div class="language-klipse" data-preamble="(reset-canvas!
 6)">
 ```clojure